-First of a two course senior project on systems development with a significant laboratory component.
-Students will design a prototype information system in the context of the project team environment employing methodologies of a model software system life cycle including specification, analysis, and design.
+The second in a two course senior project with a lecture and significant laboratory components.
+Students implement a prototype information system in the context of the project team environment employing the methodologies of a model software system life cycle.
+Capstone course for the Information Systems major.